TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/LocalizationModeConfigsysLanguageMode/Index.rst

   TSFE->sys\_language\_content maintains different functions:

 - TSFE->sys\_language\_uid defines the  *overall language* that content should be displayed in.
-This affects templates in TemplaVoilà, menu generations etc.
+This affects menu generations etc.

 - TSFE->sys\_language\_content defines the language of the  *page content* and may be different, especially this is what makes it